CodeVegard/html-and-css-CA_Vegard-Maaoe/README.md

 The content is managed with WooCommerce via headless WP as the CMS, and I use JavaScript to dynamically populate the site.

 Skills I have picked up while working on the project:
+- Design
+    - Font legibillity
+    - Mobile first design
-- Understanding of the WCAG standard
+    - Understanding of UI/UX and interaction design
+    - WCAG in design
+        - Dyslexia, color-blindness, etc.
+- HTML
     - Semantic HTML
-    - Design for the web
+    - Proper forms, inputs and labels

+- CSS
+    - Media Queries
+    - Neat CSS that should not repeat itself
+    - Parallax effects
 - JavaScript
     - Export functions to other scripts in order to have clear file structures
     - Form validation